ghermanowski/TimerNotifications/README.md

 ## Tutorial: How to Use Local Notifications

+We will be using the async/await API throughout these steps.

 ###### Setup

 After creating a new Xcode project, go to the build file and select info for the target.
 Add a new property called NSUserNotificationsUsageDescription in which you describe what your app needs to use notifications for.